Neozapatismo: Cultural component

-The Zapatista are famous for their armed revolt against globalization in their uprising, starting the Chiapas conflict.
-After the revolt the Zapatista controlled territory was mainly isolated from the rest of Mexico.
-The Zapatistas dislike the continuous pressure of modern technology on their people, preferring instead slow advancements.
 Most of the locals speak in pre-Columbian languages indigenous to the area, rejecting the Spanish language's spread across the world.
 The Zapatistas teach local indigenous Mayan culture and practices.
 Official Mexican schools are criticized as not teaching Mayan heritage or indigenous languages, while teaching of Zapatista evils and beating Zapatista children.
 In Zapatista schools the history of the Spanish colonization is taught with the history of the Tzeltal, and the values of individualism, competition, consumerism and private property are seriously questioned and replaced with values like the community and solidarity.
 Students are often taught in local indigenous languages such as the Ch’ol language.
 Although local's culture is held in a prideful light, the Zapatistas are quick to criticize and change culture to fit more leftist ideals.
 Women in the Chiapas region were commonly forced into marriage, birthed many children, and were told to stay home as home makers.
 The Zapatistas have attempted to end this tradition and create a sense of Feminism in the local community.

 Internationalist component

-The Zapatista movement supports the idea of internationalism as a means to liberate the world from capitalist oppression as they try to do themselves.
-As such it promotes cooperation with other similar movements and sympathizers worldwide.

-It was clear from the outset of the Zapatistas’ uprising that their horizons were not limited to Chiapas but instead their vision extended to the world at large.
+The Zapatista movement vision extended beyond Chiapas to the world at large.
 In their speeches and writings they talked of changing the world, building another world, or forging a new world.
 With the aim of reaching out to those living beyond the borders of Chiapas, and even Mexico, the Zapatistas have organized and hosted many events in their territory to which they invited people from numerous nations, and these have attracted attendees all over the globe.

 Some examples of such events include: The First Intercontinental Gathering For Humanity and Against Neoliberalism (1996); The First International Colloquium in Memory of Andrés Aubry: Planet Earth: Anti-systemic Movements; The First Encounter between the Zapatistas and the Peoples of the World (2007); The Second Encounter between the Zapatistas and the Peoples of the World (2007); The National and International Caravan for Observation and Solidarity with Zapatista Communities (2008); The Global Festival of Dignified Rage (2009); The Seminar on Critical Thought in the Face of the Capitalist Hydra (2015); The Zapatistas and ConSciences for Humanity (winter 2016–2017), and The Walls of Capital, the Cracks of the Left seminar (2017).
 In summer 2021, a delegation of Zapatistas traveled from Mexico to Europe in a symbolic 'invasion' (as a reversal of the Spanish colonization of the Americas) of Spain and other western European countries.